amilakanishka/-jobsdata-au/README.md

 - script.js

 In the sass folder:
-- the scss files for the header and footer's font library
+- the scss files for the header and footer's fonts library.

-### Snapshot of the Data Architecture to build our app: ###
+### Snapshot of the toolbox used to build our app: ###

 ![DataArchitecture](Application/static/img/dataArchitecture.PNG)

 ### The visualisations ###

+The visualisations update based on the selection of two filters:
+  - jobs
+  - states

 **An interactive map with the number of jobs and their locations**